 - Remove the roast from the refrigerator and bring to room temperature.

 - Preheat oven to 325°F. Prepare a heavy roasting pan with lid.

-- Bake for one hour, add mushrooms and another ½ cup of chicken stock to the pan, covering again and give the pan another roll.
+- Bake for one hour, then add another ½ cup of chicken stock to the pan, covering again and give the pan another shake.
 Cook for another hour, or until a meat thermometer reads 160–165°F or until the juices run clear.

-- To make the sauce, place the roasting pan over medium heat and sprinkle with flour, stirring for one minute.
+- Place the roasting pan over medium heat and sprinkle with flour, stirring for one minute.
 Pour in the remaining stock and ½ cup of port.
 Bring to a boil and cook until thickened.
 Strain and season with salt and pepper to taste.

-- Slice the roast and plate with sauce and roasted and vegetables.
+- Slice the roast and plate with the sauce and roasted vegetables.